5 things that are changing Social Media Marketing and how brands can keep up

 Gen Z brings us to another phenomenon on social media that keeps growing without any intention of stopping – social media influencers.

-And it’s not all a case of emperor’s new clothes, as Google’s stats on YouTube influencers and how they can affect consumer behaviour are seriously impressive:
+And it’s not all a case of emperor’s new clothes, as Google’s stats on YouTube influencers and how they affect consumer behaviour are seriously impressive:

 Influencer marketing is appealing to consumers because it’s a form of content that isn’t aggressively sales-focused, and it’s communicated on a personal level by a person consumers trust and admire.
 This type of marketing is especially useful if you want to market to younger audiences like Gen Z.